MarkKremer/laravel-elixir-image/README.md

     }, '**/*.psd', 'public/img');
 });
 ```

 All arguments are optional.
 If left away, the second argument is generated using the convert option and will match all files for which a convertion is defined.

 ## Frequently asked questions
 ### Supported formats
 The extension should support every file format Image Magick supports.
-I have tested it with PSD (Photoshop) files as source and PSD, PNG, JPG and WEBP files as output.
+I have tested it with PSD (Photoshop) files as source and PSD, PNG, JPG and WebP files as output.

 ## Licence
 Laravel-elixir-image is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
 However, it uses the ImageMagick executable which comes with it's own license: